 Guarana is known as a natural stimulant due to its high caffeine content.
 This substance affects the nervous system, increasing alertness and reducing the feeling of fatigue.

-Moreover, the seeds of the plant contain various plant compounds, including polyphenols and catechins, which participate in the antioxidant protection of cells.
+Additionally, the seeds of the plant contain various plant compounds, including polyphenols and catechins, which are involved in the antioxidant protection of cells.

 Guarana in a Low-Carbohydrate Diet

-Guarana powder contains virtually no significant amount of carbohydrates in small portions, so it is sometimes used as an additive in drinks and mixes to boost energy.
+Guarana powder contains virtually no significant amount of carbohydrates in small portions, so it is sometimes used as an additive in drinks and energy-boosting mixes.

 Typically, guarana is used in very small amounts, as it has a pronounced stimulating effect.
-It is often added to drinks or functional mixes.
+It is often added to beverages or functional mixes.

 Ways to Use: